nonagonn/KarlsonReplay/README.md

 **Press C in Free Cam Mode to save the Camera's position.
 Use arrow keys to go through each saved position**

-Press the Play button in the bottom left to play the replay
+Press the Play button in the bottom left to play the replay or press Space

-Press the Pause button in the bottom left to pause the replay
+Press the Pause button in the bottom left to pause the replay or press V

 Left Control to move slower